-3.3 CFD simulation results
+3.3.
+CFD simulation results

-The potential adverse effect of PCM-enhanced construction materials in a typical compartment fire scenario is clearly illustrated in Figure 8, where gas temperature predictions immediately above the CC testing samples, exposed to a 50 kW/m2 heat flux, are depicted for both the examined test cases (GP, GP+PCM).
-It is evident that the predicted gas temperatures are significantly higher in the GP+PCM case, due to the increased fire load owed to the produced PCM vapours (c.f.
-Figure 3).
-The developed model allows quantification of the temperature increase related to the use of PCM-enhanced construction materials, in an effort to enhance the accuracy of relevant CFD fire engineering design analyses.
+The potential adverse effect of PCM-enhanced construction materials in a typical compartment fire scenario is clearly illustrated in Fig. 8, where gas temperature predictions 30 mm above the CC testing samples, when exposed to a 50 kW/m2 heat flux, are depicted for both the examined test cases (GP, GP+PCM).
+It is evident that the predicted gas temperatures are significantly higher in the GP+PCM case, due to the increased fire load owed to the combustion of the released PCM vapours (c.f.
+Fig. 3).
+The developed model allows quantification of the temperature increase related to the use of PCM-enhanced construction materials, thus enhancing the accuracy of relevant CFD fire engineering design analyses.

 A prominent feature of the developed model, when implemented in a CFD code, is its ability to provide quantitative information pertaining to the PCM paraffin vapour production, dispersion and combustion processes, which would be otherwise impossible to obtain.
-In order to illustrate this capability, an additional CFD simulation of the GP+PCM cone calorimeter test is performed; in this case, the produced PCM vapours are assumed to be essentially a non-combustible "inert" gas, thus allowing monitoring its temporal and spatial dispersion rates.
-CFD predictions of the $C{16}H{34}$ vapour 1% mass fraction iso-surface, at various time steps, are shown in Figure 9; the vapours produced in the sample are released through its top side and are then mixed with the ambient air, resulting in the formation of a potentially combustible mixture.
-Significant quantities of $C{16}H{34}$ vapour are produced, even at the later stages of the test; however, it is reminded that these CFD simulations correspond to a "worst case scenario", where all micro-encapsulation shells are considered to fail and, therefore, the entire initial mass of PCM in the GP+PCM sample eventually evaporates.
+In order to illustrate this capability, an additional CFD simulation of the GP+PCM cone calorimeter test is performed; in this case, the produced PCM vapours are assumed to be essentially a non-combustible "inert" gas, thus allowing monitoring its temporal and spatial distribution.
+CFD predictions of the $C{16}H{34}$ vapour 1% mass fraction iso-surface, at various time steps, are shown in Fig. 9; the vapours produced in the sample are released through its top side and are then mixed with the ambient air, resulting in the formation of a potentially combustible mixture.
+Significant quantities of $C{16}H{34}$ vapour are produced, even at the later stages of the test; however, it is reminded that these CFD simulations correspond to a "worst case scenario", where all micro-encapsulation shells are considered to fail and, therefore, the